THE BASICS:

 Did you breed Dottie to be small on purpose, or was she bred this small on purpose?

 No, we are not breeders, firstly.
 Secondly, Dottie was not bred (to be small) on purpose.
-Dottie's parents and litter-sister are average sized Griffons.
-Similar to what can occur in humans, Dottie was a fluke, to average sized parents.
+Dottie's parents and litter-sister are average sized Griffons; so similar to what can occur in humans, Dottie was a fluke, born to average sized parents.

 Did we know Dottie had dwarfism when we adopted her?